FuckingNode/FuckingNode/README.md

 ## Updates

 We auto-check for updates once every few days to tell you about new versions, and have an `upgrade` command so you can update the CLI whenever you want.

+> [!NOTE]
+> If it does not work, just run the install script you used for installation, your data will be preserved.
+Sometimes, self-updating from the executable itself tends to fail.

 ## Documentation